 - Trays containing drying agent such as quicklime (calcium oxide CaO) activated alumina or silica gel should be placed in boiler drum and furnace to absorb any moisture present.

-Before starting the fires in boiler, the attendant should-
+Before starting the fires in the boiler, the attendant should-

-- Ease safety valves, or open cock on top of boiler to allow air to escape.
+- Ease safety valves, or open cock on top of the boiler to allow air to escape.

 - See that the blow-off cock is fully closed and tight.

 - See that the safety valves and feed check valve are free and workable.